Lenna-Robotics-Research-Lab/LMR1-Simulation/README.md

 <div align="justify">

 Use the [`Interactive URDF Viewer`](https://lenna-robotics-research-lab.github.io/LMR1-Simulation/) to load and explore the robot model online.
-The joint sliders allow you to simulate joint motions and the robot's kinematic structure.
-You can also enable the TF visualizer to display the coordinate frames defined according to the REP 105 Standard.
-Both tools are available from the control panel on the left side of the viewer.
+The joint sliders and TF visualizer tools are available from the control panel on the left side of the viewer.

 </div>